The Intermediate-Mass Black Hole Reverberation Mapping Project: Stable Optical Continuum Lags of an IMBH in the Dwarf Galaxy NGC 4395 Over Years: Results and Discussion

 On the other hand, the seeing-decorrelation method adopted by MI23 provides an alternative strategy for mitigating atmospheric effects.
-However, their effective monitoring duration is only $\sim$2 hours, about one-third of our campaigns.
-Such a limited time baseline confines the amplitude of the observed variability and is insensitive to low-frequency signals with longer time delays.
-In addition, their shorter monitoring produces relatively smooth light curves without prominent short-term substructures.
+Their observations were obtained with a significantly higher temporal cadence (3~s exposures in $g$, $r$, $i$, and $z$), which in principle improves the sampling of rapid variability.
+However, the total effective monitoring duration in MI23 is relatively short, at only $\sim$2~hours, much shorter than the typical baseline of our campaigns.
+As a result, the observed variability amplitude within such a limited time span is relatively small, which reduces the contrast of variability features in the light curves.
+This, in turn, weakens the ability to robustly measure interband lags and can lead to a systematic underestimation of the time delays.

-To quantify the impact of variability amplitude and the presence of nearly zero-lag substructures, we performed a suite of dual-band light-curve simulations (see Appendix~\ref{sec_appendix} for details).
+To quantify the impact of variability amplitude and the presence of nearly zero-lag substructures, we performed a suite of dual-band light-curve simulations.
+In these simulations, the intrinsic continuum variability was modeled as a damped random walk with a fixed input inter-band lag of 20~min.
+Pairs of light curves were generated with a cadence of 150~s over a total duration of 25,000~s ($\approx 6.9$~hr) and were analyzed using the same ICCF procedure applied to the observational data (see Appendix~\ref{sec_appendix} for full details).
 Figure~\ref{fig:amplitude simulation result} summarizes the results.
 We find that (1) decreasing the intrinsic variability amplitude leads to systematically smaller recovered lags and larger scatter relative to the input lags, and (2) adding nearly zero-lag substructures suppresses the recovered lag, with the effect becoming stronger as either their number or their characteristic timescale increases.
 These results demonstrate that differences in variability amplitude and light-curve substructure alone can naturally produce the systematic offsets, without requiring intrinsic changes in the underlying lag–wavelength relation.

 When the light curves from the two Mephisto nights are combined and the three FTN nights are combined separately, the inter-band lags measured from these joint data sets are slightly larger than those from individual nights, but remain statistically consistent within the uncertainties.
 Such behavior is commonly associated with red-noise AGN variability \citep{Press78,Edelson24}, in which longer-term fluctuations dominate the variability power and, when convolved with a broad and asymmetric transfer function, preferentially weight its extended, long-lag tail.
 In these cases, slowly varying components may contribute significantly to the measured lags, leading to an apparent increase in lag amplitude with longer monitoring baselines.
 However, in our data the combined-light-curve lag measurements do not show evidence that the lags are being driven by such long-timescale, slowly varying components: the lag–wavelength relation and its overall amplitude remain stable when going from single-night to combined-night analyses.
 This indicates that red-noise–dominated long-term variations (e.g., DC components) do not play a major role in shaping our measurements.
 We therefore adopt the combined measurements as our fiducial results, as they make use of all available data and provide the most robust estimate of the lag–wavelength relation.